tonethar/IGME-230-GDD-Master/notes/web-apps-6.md

 ## II. <a id="section2"></a>Event Handlers and function references
 Below our code will point at a declared (and named) function - this code will be triggered when the paragraph is clicked on.
-Go ahead and try this code out - clicking the paragraph will cause its text to change as it did in the previous section, clicking the div will similarly trigger the `divClicked()` function.
+Try this code out - clicking the paragraph will cause its text to change as it did in the previous section, clicking the div will similarly trigger the `divClicked()` function.

 ### events-2.html